The top 5 eczema mistakes – from John Stone in "The Night Of"

 Do what is best for your long-term health.
 Don’t mix lots of remedies together in a desperate attempt to annihilate your eczema.
 Don’t abuse yourself as you will get more stressed and confused.

-Simply eat healthy balanced meals (check out The Eczema Diet if you haven’t already) and stop listening to everyone.
+Simply eat healthy balanced meals (check out The Eczema Detox if you haven’t already) and stop listening to everyone.

 When I first became a nutritionist I had to stop following the norm (ie herbs, super high dose zinc and crazy high dose of acidic vitamin C, and probiotics), because when I asked for feedback my patients told me these supplements didn’t work.
 When one of my patients, after eight months of using other practitioner supplements said “Make me the supplement you used to get rid of your daughter’s eczema” I was hesitant at first.
 But I did and her eczema cleared up within a couple of weeks.
 After 50 years of having eczema, it completely cleared up.
 Everyone is different and I urge you to do your own research.
 I hope you are eczema-free soon!